sunsibar/docs-software_devel/book/software_devel/35_ros/45-ROS-pkg_name.md

 ## Testing the node

-First of all, you have to `catkin_make` the package even if it only uses Python. `catkin` makes sure that the modules in the include folder and the messages are available to the whole workspace.
+First of all, you have to `catkin build` the package even if it only uses Python. `catkin` makes sure that the modules in the include folder and the messages are available to the whole workspace.
 You can do so by

     $ cd ${DUCKIETOWN_ROOT}/catkin_ws
-    $ catkin_make
+    $ catkin build

 Ask ROS to re-index the packages so that you can auto-complete most things.